Share instagram

 Lodging and Dining: What to expect

-Most "restaurants" are actually cafeteria/eatery that serve basic rice meals either with vegetables (e.g. chopseuy) or meat (chicken or fish), bowls of hot noodles, soups (usually sinigang) and hot drinks (instant coffee, tea or chocolate).
+Most lodges have its own in-house cafeteria/eatery that serve basic rice meals either with vegetables (e.g. chopseuy) or meat (chicken or canned tuna), bowls of hot noodles, soups (usually sinigang) and hot drinks (instant coffee, tea or chocolate).
 Every now and then, pizza (or their version of it) will pop on the menu.
 Don't expect anything fancy.
 Here you eat to fuel your body and not necessarily to tease your palate.
-Budget accordingly as credit cards/cheques are not accepted and the area has no functioning ATM.
-Also serving can be quite long and often a good chunk of what's on the menu is not available.
+Meal cost is higher than that in the city so budget accordingly as credit cards/cheques are not accepted.
+Make sure to pre-order your dinner, telling them when you want to eat, before you head out exploring in the afternoon.
+Last minute-orders are frowned upon.